max-severin/callb/README.md

 You can specify the sender email address (will be listed as the return address of the message) and the recipient email (to which to send messages).

 ## Specificity
-For the correct operation of the plugin in the current design theme needs to be connected **frontend_head** hook
+If you switch on «Status of frontend_head hook» setting, for the correct operation of the plugin in the current design theme needs to be connected **frontend_head** hook.